ambulantelab/gobilda/README.md

 ros2 launch gobilda_robot gobilda_ekf_odom_viz.launch
 ```

-If all the nodes launched successfully, you should see the following output:
+If all the nodes launched successfully, you should see the following output: (NOTE: This screenshot was taken from the Foxglove application.
+See section on Foxglove for more info.)
 - INSERT IMAGE HERE

 ## Foxglove